 The Nikon AF-S DX Nikkor 55-300mm f/4.5-5.6G ED VR is a telephoto zoom lens designed to complete the 18-55mm kit zoom, that comes bundled with many Nikon DSLR cameras.
-In this article I used some 18-55mm photo compilations to compare how it works all together in 18-300mm range.
-The Nikon 55-300mm VR lens features a built-in auto-focus motor, Vibration Reduction and other things handy in taking the ptohos.
+In this article, I used some 18-55mm photo compilations to compare how it works all together in the 18-300mm range.
+The Nikon 55-300mm VR lens features a built-in auto-focus motor, Vibration Reduction and other things handy in taking the photos.
 The formula comprises 17 lens elements arranged in 11 groups, including 2ED glass elements and one high-refractive-index element.
-The zoom lens is quite heavy (529g), but is still fairly lightweight for 5.5x zoom lens.
+The zoom lens is quite heavy (529g), but is still fairly lightweight for a 5.5x zoom lens.

 Build quality is pretty decent for a consumer zoom.
-In general outer parts are plastic, which contributes to relatively light weight.
+In general, outer parts are plastic, which contributes to relatively lightweight.
 Lens mount is made of metal.
 Optical elements are made of high-grade glass.

 The AF-S Nikkor 55-300mm f4.5-5.6 lens has a very narrow focus ring located in front of the much wider zoom ring.
-Regrettably the AF is surprisingly slow.
+Regrettably, the AF is surprisingly slow.
 This isn’t particularly bothersome if you are photographing stationary subjects, but can pose difficulties when you are trying to shoot sports, panoramas or some not clear remote objects.
 I have my own solution for this, which arises out of long usage.
 When you want to capture some remote and not clearly visible objects and you expect that some problems may occur with your AF, set your auto-focus to another, more visible object and then switch into manual mode.
-Finally you can capture your desired remote object.
+Finally, you can capture your desired remote object.
 Another way you can try to set your AF as long as you won’t see the dark squares close to your goal.

 Let’s see my own test of this zoom lens.
 As I mentioned above I bracketed all photos in order from the shortest 55mm mainly through 70mm, 100mm, 135mm, 200mm to the longest 300mm lens.
 I imaged the landscape in different conditions: through the double window glass, with AV, close object, remote objects.